Serendipity ou Algorithme

 Binary algorithms cruelly miss out on humanity

-A virtual reality sitting on filter bubbles.
+A virtual reality sitting on artificial filter bubbles.

 By excessive personalization algorithms lock us in narcissistic universes, formatted by our own knowledge and desires.